 Loss of the Microwave Humidity Sounder (MHS) has caused a spurious drift in specific humidity and temperature in the GEOS-5.4.1 reanalysis data used by CERES for data months from November 2019 onwards.
-The drift causes the entire troposphere (surface to 100 hPa) to become too moist, which leads to a drift in TOA LW Δ^{C} (Figure 2-3).
+The drift causes the entire troposphere (surface to 100 hPa) to become too moist, which leads to a drift in TOA LW Δ^{C} .
 To mitigate the impact of the drift, we use MERRA-2 temperature and specific humidity anomalies from November 2019 onward to derive a correction.
 Unlike GEOS-5.4.1, loss of MHS has little impact on MERRA-2.
 The correction involves first calculating monthly mean total area minus clear-sky fraction weighted profiles of temperature and specific humidity in each 1°×1° region for GEOS-5.4.1 and MERRA-2.
 Next, we calculate the MERRA-2 minus GEOS-5.4.1 differences of these quantities.
-The differences are then scaled by temperature and humidity radiative kernels to provide temperature and humidity corrections ($\Delta^{C}{correction}(\Delta T)$ and $\Delta^{C}{correction}(\Delta q)$, respectively), which are used to adjust the TOA upward and surface downward longwave Δ^{C} as follows:
+The differences are then scaled by temperature and humidity radiative kernels to provide temperature and humidity corrections ($\Delta{correction}^{c}(\Delta T)$ and $\Delta{correction}^{c}(\Delta q)$, respectively), which are used to adjust the TOA upward and surface downward longwave Δ^{c} as follows:

 $$\Delta{new}^{c} = \Delta{old}^{c} + \Delta{correction}^{c}(\Delta T) + \Delta{correction}^{c}(\Delta q)$$ where Δ{old}^c is based upon the original GEOS-5.4.1 Δ^c correction.
 The radiative kernals provide an efficient way of relating differences in temperature and humidity to either TOA or surface flux.
-Figure 2-4 provides a time series of Δ^c for TOA LW flux before and after applying the correction.
-The good agreement with MERRA-2 after the correction is applied clearly illustrates that the correction largely removes the spurious drift due to the loss of MHS.
+Figure 2-3 and Figure 2-4 provide a time series of TOA LW and surface downward LW total area clear-sky flux before and after applying the correction.

-The variables in EBAF Ed4.1 that are adjusted using the correction are: TOA up Longwave clear-sky total region, Surface down longwave clear-sky total region, Surface net longwave clear-sky total region, Surface net total (shortwave+longwave) clear-sky total region, TOA Longwave cloud radiative effect, TOA net cloud radiative effect, Surface net longwave cloud radiative effect, and Surface net total (shortwave+longwave) cloud radiative effect.
+The variables in EBAF Ed4.1 that are affected by the correction are: TOA up Longwave clear-sky total region, Surface down longwave clear-sky total region, Surface net longwave clear-sky total region, Surface net total (shortwave+longwave) clear-sky total region, TOA Longwave cloud radiative effect, TOA net cloud radiative effect, Surface net longwave cloud radiative effect, and Surface net total (shortwave+longwave) cloud radiative effect.

 Figure 2-3.
 Top) Time series of the difference of global monthly mean TOA longwave flux with cloud removed and averaged by weighting by observed clear-sky fraction Δ^c .
-The blue line is computed with GEOS-5.4.1 temperature and specific humidity profiles, and the red line is TOA longwave flux from MERRA-2.
+The blue line is computed with GEOS-5.4.1 temperature and specific humidity profiles, and the red line is TOA longwave flux MERRA-2.
 Bottom) monthly deseasonalized anomaly time series of the top plot.
-Deviation of anomalies with GEOS-4.5.1 from those from MERRA-2 from November 2019 onward is evident.